neoaggelos/cluster-api-provider-lxc/docs/book/src/howto/images/index.md

 - [`kubeadm`](./kubeadm.md): used to launch the Kubernetes control plane and worker node machines
 - [`haproxy`](./haproxy.md): used to launch the load balancer container in development clusters

-> **NOTE**: The images on the default simplesteams server are meant for evaluation and development purposes only.
+> **NOTE**: The images on the default simplestreams server are meant for evaluation and development purposes only.
 Administrators should build and maintain their own images for production clusters.